Shibuya Hikarie: A Fancy Shopping Complex near Shibuya Station

 Shibuya Hikarie was built in 2012 as the leadoff batter for rearranging land zoning in Shibuya.
 The construction took 3 months to complete because it needed a very delicate technique to keep pedestrians secure.

-The unique atrium from the B3rd Floor to the 4th floor is called “Urban Core” and it also has a role of ventilation to the station.
-This characteristic structure won the award of good design in 2012 and it’s getting to be a new landmark of Shibuya.
+The unique atrium from the 3rd floor to the 4th floor is called “Urban Core,” and it also has a role of ventilation to the station.
+This characteristic structure won the award for good design in 2012, and it’s becoming a new landmark of Shibuya.

-Shibuya Hikarie is a commercial complex by Tokyu Group and connected directly to the Shibuya station underground.
+Shibuya Hikarie is a commercial complex by Tokyu Group and is connected directly to the Shibuya station underground.
 There are many restaurants and shops as well as offices upper than the 17th floor.
-On the 7th floor, you can enjoy amazing cuisine whenever regardless of lunch or dinner, at table 7.
-From the 11th to the 16th floor, it has Tokyu Theatre Orb for musicals.
+On the 7th floor, you can enjoy amazing cuisine, whenever regardless of lunch or dinner, at table 7.
+From the 11th to the 16th floor, it has the Tokyu Theatre Orb for musicals.

 What to do at Shibuya Hikarie

-In Shibuya Hikarie, you can enjoy shopping, multinational foods and cultural experience.
+In Shibuya Hikarie, you can enjoy shopping, multinational foods, and cultural experiences.
 I’ll show you what you can’t miss there.

 Since there are many shops for fashion, beauty and lifestyle, you can get whatever you want at once.
 If you’re tired after shopping, there are also a lot of restaurants and cafes.

-Zenka-Shouin, which is the Japanese cafe on the 5th floor, has its origin in Kyoto and it’s one of the most popular cafes.
-You should not miss their shaved ice especially in summer.
-The atmosphere inside the cafe is very quiet and you can feel as if you were in Kyoto.
+Zen Kashoin, which is the Japanese cafe on the 5th floor, has its origin in Kyoto, and it’s one of the most popular cafes.
+You should not miss their shaved ice, especially in summer.
+The atmosphere inside the cafe is very quiet, and you can feel as if you were in Kyoto.

 In Tokyu Theatre Orb on the 11th floor, you can enjoy musicals or orchestra concerts.
 The performance lineup is changed on a regular basis.
 Sometimes Broad Way artworks come here.
 This is the only place in Shibuya where you can see great world-class musicals and concerts.